bhavinpt/mips-rtl/README.md

 # MIPS Pipelined RTL (with Branch Prediction & Datapath Forwarding)

 The RTL design is for a 5-stage MIPS processor.
 Two versions of the pipelined processor were implemented.
-You can find the RTL code for both versions below, along with the FPGA demo video for version 1.

 - [non-FPGA] Simulation only - with branch prediction and data-path forwarding
 - [FPGA] Synthesized - without branch prediction and data-path forwarding